gehlotds/A-Not-A-Signal-Detection-Theory-Dashboard/README.md

 - Check the Parameter Estimate Guidelines section in the app
 - Review the built-in help text and tooltips
 - Submit issues via GitHub Issues tab

+  ## For more information, please download the PDF Additional Information